Spinal Discs Explained: Structure, Function & Care

 Clinical Relevance of Costovertebral Joints in Spinal Disc Health

 Despite their importance, costovertebral joints are often overlooked by surgeons, chiropractors, and physiotherapists.
 This oversight is a leading cause of reoccurring flare-ups and incomplete recovery.
-Many centers lack the expertise, technology, and skills needed to address rib-spine issues effectively, resulting in wasted time, money, and effort.
+Many centers lack the expertise, technology, and skills needed to address rib-spine issues efficiently, resulting in wasted time, money, and effort.

 Therapeutic Modalities